vahit19/4DeepAnalytics.com/README.md

 As well as helping medical staff improve patient care, video analytics can also increase efficiency.
 By analyzing patient behavior patterns at different hospital locations and times of the day, analytics can improve staffing levels by providing accurate information about where staff members are being posted, versus where the highest amount of activity is occurring.
 This can help hospital administrators make the best use of resources and help improve emergency procedures.

-The application has a streaming video support from Istanbul Cities Public Live Cameras as follows:
+The application has a streaming video support from Istanbul City Public Live Cameras as follows:

 $ python CoronaLytics_POI_Istanbul.py